fkhadra/react-contexify/README.md

 ### Disable a submenu

-Disable a `Submenu` is simple as disable an `Item`.
+Disable a `Submenu` is simple as disabling an `Item`.
 The disabled callback is slightly different, there is no data param.

 ```js
 <ContextMenu id='menu_id'>